top of page

 For that alone, I respect what Built By Legends have done with the R34.
 They haven’t removed the DNA of the Skyline, instead by going back through its family tree to improve the car.
 There’s no doubt you’d have spent hours tuning and refining your dream GT-R on Gran Turismo, well if you have the minimum of £335,000 and a R34 GT-R lying around you now have the chance to do it in real life.
 The only downside is it’ll take 12 months for the work to be complete, not the few seconds it takes on Gran Turismo.

-Question is, would you rather have the Built By Legends makeover, or send your R34 back to NISMO for their Clubman Race Spec (CRS) treatment at the Omori factory, where you can retrofit the unicorn Z-tune kit to your R34 to your exact specifications.
+Question is, would you rather the Built By Legends makeover, or send your R34 back to NISMO for their Clubman Race Spec (CRS) treatment at the Omori factory, where you can retrofit the unicorn Z-tune kit to your R34 to your exact specifications.
 Going through this program will allow you to cherry pick what you would like exactly on your R34, allowing you to create your ultimate version of the iconic GT-R.

 Built By Legends R34 GT-R